+And that’s just a small taste.
 I’d like to extend an invitation your way.
-Sorry, you won’t be receiving a fancy envelope in the mail.
-This is a simple invitation to keep the conversation going.
+A simple invitation to keep the conversation going.

-Solopreneurs, entrepreneurs, and even wantrepreneurs all around the world are declaring their own Freedom Lifestyle.
+There is truly a revolution happening in the world of work.
+Solopreneurs, entrepreneurs, and even wantrepreneurs all around the world are choosing to create self-directed lives.
 You’re not the only one who’s ever wanted more.
 Together, anything is possible.

 How would you design your Freedom Lifestyle?
 If you’re already on your way, what’s the next goal you have to create more freedom?
 Comment below.